-- Work collaboratively with the employer to ensure, so far as is reasonably practicable, the safety, health and welfare of employees in relation to COVID-19. - Promote good hygiene practices such as washing hands regularly and maintaining good respiratory etiquette along with maintaining social distancing in accordance with public health advice. - Assist with the implementation of measures to suppress COVID-19 in the workplace. - Monitor adherence to measures put in place to prevent the spread of COVID-19. - Consult with colleagues on matters relating to COVID-19 in the workplace. - Make representations on behalf of their colleagues on matters relating to COVID-19 in the workplace.
+- Work collaboratively with the employer to ensure, so far as is reasonably practicable, the safety, health and welfare of employees in relation to COVID-19. - Promote good hygiene practices such as washing hands regularly and maintaining good respiratory etiquette along with maintaining physical/social distancing in accordance with public health advice. - Assist with the implementation of measures to suppress COVID-19 in the workplace. - Monitor adherence to measures put in place to prevent the spread of COVID-19.

+- Consult with colleagues on matters relating to COVID-19 in the workplace. - Make representations on behalf of their colleagues on matters relating to COVID-19 in the workplace.

-1.4 When should the COVID-19 Return to Work Form be completed?
+UPDATED 1.4 When should the COVID-19 Return to Work Form be completed?

-The Protocol COVID-19 Pre-Return to Work Form is one of the measures designed to assist with the safe return to the workplace following the COVID-19 lockdown.
+The Work Safely Protocol COVID-19 Pre-Return to Work Form is one of the measures designed to assist with the safe return to the workplace.

-Any employees who were not present in the workplace prior to the introduction of the Protocol on 9th May are required to complete the pre-return to work questions in the COVID-19 Return to Work Form.
-The form must be completed at least three days before an initial return (the three day timeframe can include weekends).
+Any employees who were not present in the workplace prior to the introduction of the Return to Work Safely Protocol on 9th May are required to complete the prereturn to work questions in the COVID-19 Return to Work Form before returning to the work premises.
+Employers should note that the questions has been updated in the Work Safely Protocol published on 20 November 2020.